message/iata/VA.md

 - This does not apply to passengers younger than 6 years.
 11. Passengers traveling to Puglia must present a completed health declaration form upon arrival.
 The form can be obtained at <a href="https://www.sanita.puglia.it/web/pugliasalute/autosegnalazione-coronavirus">https://www.sanita.puglia.it/web/pugliasalute/autosegnalazione-coronavirus</a>
 12. Passengers could be subject to self-isolation for 10 days and to a COVID-19 antigen or molecular test at the end of self-isolation.
 More details can be found at <a href="https://infocovid.viaggiaresicuri.it/index_en.html">https://infocovid.viaggiaresicuri.it/index_en.html</a>
-13. Passengers traveling to Sicily who in the past 14 days have been in or transited through Malta, Portugal or Spain are subject to a COVID-19 test upon arrival.
+13. Passengers traveling to Sicily who in the past 14 days have been in or transited through France, Greece, Malta, Netherlands, Portugal or Spain are subject to a COVID-19 test upon arrival.
 14. Passengers traveling to Pescara (PSR) from Malta, Spain or United Kingdom are subject to a COVID-19 test upon arrival and self-isolation until the test result is ready.
 15. Residence permits issued by Italy which expired after 31 January 2020 are considered valid until 31 July 2021.